Bimalkrushnapanda26/demo_/README.md

 # demo_
-This is a demo for git and hithub class
+This is a demo for git and hithub class.